#GivingTuesday, The Most Wonderful Time of The Year!

 With iWave, you’re able to customize your experience based on your unique donors, missions, and goals.
-Our first of its kind Muti-Lens Scoring feature enables you to see wealth screening results and donor profiles from multiple viewpoints depending on your fundraising goals.
-With iWave’s Multi-Lens Scoring you can:
+Our first of its kind Muti-Lens Modeling feature enables you to see wealth screening results and donor profiles from multiple viewpoints depending on your fundraising goals.
+With iWave’s Multi-Lens Modeling you can:

 - Identify top prospects who have an affinity to your mission and campaigns